It feels like a very long time ago when all we had to do to gain additional features in the Steam Deck bios, was to run a compiled C program.

 Now press the B button to quit out of the menu, and select the Setup Utility with the A button.

-Now, you should see that the AMD CBS menu has loaded, and under the Advanced menu, you can also change the Fast PPT Limit, and Slow PPT Limit to higher than the stated 15000mW.
+Now, you should see that the AMD CBS and AMD PBS menu have been loaded, and under the Advanced menu, you can also change the Fast PPT Limit, and Slow PPT Limit to higher than the stated 15000mW.

 Note: You do not need Smokeless UMAF, you are directly raising the limits above 15000mW